gPROMS Process example

-Optimising process economics involves maximising the conversion to reduce the amount of ethylbenzene that must be separated.
-However it is not sufficient simply to optimise the reactor at the expense of the separation system, as there is a large recycle.
+Optimizing process economics involves maximizing the conversion to reduce the amount of ethylbenzene that must be separated.
+However it is not sufficient simply to optimize the reactor at the expense of the separation system, as there is a large recycle.

 The traditional styrene monomer process is shown below.
 It comprises an axial flow catalytic reactor in which ethylenzene is dehydrogenated in the presence of steam over a catalyst.
 Unconverted ethylbenzene is separated from the product and recycled.

 A large component of the cost of the process (and hence its profitability) is influenced by the capital cost of the reactor and separation equipment, and the energy requirements for the large distillation columns, which operate at high reflux.